shaquillehinds/deploy-compute-container/README.md

 ## Description

-Builds the docker image from the dockerfie in this repository and deploys it to GCP Compute Engine as a container using GCR as the repo.
+Builds the docker image from the dockerfie in this repository and deploys it to GCP Compute Engine as a container using artifact registry

 ## Example